 How much does it cost to TEFL?
 What are the start up costs for teaching English abroad?
 Do employers cover them?

-These are questions we’re frequently asked at TEFL Org.
-Starting a new career and relocating almost always involves some initial costs, and TEFL is no different!
+These are questions we’re frequently asked at The TEFL Org.
+Starting a new career and relocating almost always involves some start up costs, and TEFL is no different!

-It’s hard to say how much exactly you need to get started teaching English abroad because it can vary hugely depending on the country, but this blog post will give you a rough idea of what to expect.
+It’s hard to say how much exactly you need to get started teaching English abroad because it can vary depending on where you’re going, but this blog post will give you a rough idea of what to budget for.
 Typically, the start up costs for teaching English abroad will include:

 - The cost of your TEFL qualification